iq-motion-control/iq-module-communication-doc/docs/tutorials/hobby_calibration.rst

     .. note:: Depending on your version of PX4 and your configuration, you will have access to either "motor_test" or "actuator_test".
 You can find details on using both "motor_test" and "actuator_test" on the :ref:`DroneCAN Integration Tutorial <dronecan_px4_throttle_test_commands>`.

-    1. Power on your Vertiq module.
+    1. Power off your Vertiq module
-    2. In the console, enter "motor_test test -p 100."
+    2. In the console, enter ``actuator_test set -m 1 -v 1 -t 60``

-    3. The module will briefly play the begin calibration song, and then stop.
+        a.
+This tells the flight controller to run the actuator test targeting motor 1 with 100% throttle for 60 seconds.
+60 seconds is an arbitrary value selected to make sure there is enough time to complete the next steps

-    4. In the console, enter "motor_test test -p 0."
+    3. Power on your module.
+The module will play its startup song, and then begin playing the calibration start song
-    5. The module will briefly play the calibration-in-progress song, and then stop.
+    4. In the console, enter ``actuator_test set -m 1 -v 0 -t 60`` to now send a 0% throttle.
+The module will start playing the double time song
-    6. In the console, enter "motor_test test -p 50."
+    5. Now, enter ``actuator_test set -m 1 -v 0.5 -t 60`` to send a 50% throttle.
+The module will stop playing the calibration song
-    7. The module should be calibrated now.
-To test it, enter "motor_test test -p 0" and confirm the module plays the arming song.
+    6. The module should be calibrated now.
+To test it, enter ``actuator_test set -m 1 -v 0 -t 60`` and confirm the module plays the arming song.
 Note that if you have changed the arming parameters of the module from their default settings it may not arm on a 0% throttle command, see the :ref:`manual_advanced_arming` section of the Feature Reference Manual for more information.
-    8. In the console, enter "motor_test test -p 20" and confirm the module spins and then stops and plays the timeout song.
+    7. In the console, enter ``actuator_test set -m 1 -v 0.2 -t 60`` and confirm the module spins
-    9. Power off the module and close QGroundControl.
+    8. Power off the module and close QGroundControl.
-    10. Power the module back on, and connect to it with IQ Control Center.
+    9. Power the module back on, and connect to it with IQ Control Center.
 Check the Calibrated Protocol, high-end, and low-end duration settings in the Control Center as described in `Checking and Trimming Calibration with Control Center`_ to confirm the calibration was successful.

 The figures below show the MAVLINK Console commands used during calibration, and the state of the calibration parameters in IQ Control Center after successfully calibrating a module with Standard PWM.